 "First of the Month Scheduled Volume" shall have the meaning set forth in the Operations/Delivery Scheduling Procedures paragraph of this Appendix "1".

 "Force Majeure" means any proration, curtailment, regulation, law or similar order by a governmental body having jurisdiction, failure of available gathering or transportation service or capacity or an event not anticipated as of the Effective Date, which is not within the reasonable control of the Party, or in the case of third party obligations or facilities, the third party, claiming suspension, and which by the exercise of due diligence such Party, or third party, is unable to overcome or obtain or cause to be obtained a commercially reasonable substitute performance therefor; provided, neither (i) the loss of Buyer's markets nor Buyer's inability economically to use or resell Gas purchased hereunder nor (ii) Seller's ability to sell Gas to a market at a more advantageous price, shall constitute an event of Force Majeure.
 "Force Majeure" shall include an event of Force Majeure occurring with respect to the facilities or services of Transporter.
-A Force Majeure event relating to the Gathering Services shall be as defined in the Gathering Services Agreement.

 "Gas" means methane and other gaseous hydrocarbons, including gaseous combustible, noncombustible, and inert elements, compounds, components or mixtures thereof and liquefiable hydrocarbons in the vapor stream produced at the wellhead and meeting Specifications, subject to Seller's Reservations.